Frequently Asked Questions

 Q: How can I be involved at Clocktower?

-A: We welcome parents / carers into Clocktower in many ways, for example, stay and play sessions, volunteer help, inviting you to join us for our trips, parent consultations, theme weeks e.g. Daddy’s Den Building, fundraising events, training and courses etc. If you would like more information on any of these, please speak to us!
+A: We welcome parents / carers into Clocktower in many ways, for example, stay and play sessions, contributing to your child's Tapestry account, inviting you to join us for our trips, parent consultations, theme weeks e.g. Daddy’s Den Building, fundraising events, training and courses etc. If you would like more information on any of these, please speak to us!

 Q: Can other relatives be added to Tapestry?